josmar-crwdstffng/angular/aio/content/guide/security.md

 To prevent these vulnerabilities, always use the default [AOT template compiler](guide/security#offline-template-compiler) in production deployments.

 An additional layer of protection can be provided through the use of Content security policy and Trusted Types.
-These web platform features operate at the DOM level which is the most effective place to prevent XSS issues because they can't be bypassed using other, lower-level APIs.
+These web platform features operate at the DOM level which is the most effective place to prevent XSS issues because they cannot be bypassed using other, lower-level APIs.
 For this reason, we strongly encourage developers to take advantage of these features by configuring the [content security policy](#content-security-policy) for their application and enabling [trusted types enforcement](#trusted-types).

 ### Sanitization and security contexts

-*Sanitization* is the inspection of an untrusted value, turning it into a value that's safe to insert into the DOM.
+*Sanitization* is the inspection of an untrusted value, turning it into a value that is safe to insert into the DOM.
-In many cases, sanitization doesn't change a value at all.
+In many cases, sanitization does not change a value at all.
 Sanitization depends on context:
-A value that's harmless in CSS is potentially dangerous in a URL.
+A value that is harmless in CSS is potentially dangerous in a URL.

 Angular defines the following security contexts: